This article will explain two different ways to find factorial of a number in python using

 Factorial is 120

-Hope this post helped you to understand the logic of finding the factorial of a number in python using iterative and recursive approaches.0
+Hope this article helped you to understand the logic to find the factorial of a number in python using a loop and recursive function.